pavel444-byte/Frodo-AI/README.md

     node server.js
     ```

     This command starts the Express server, which handles the AI API interactions.
 It runs on port 5000 by default.
-Ensure that you have set the necessary API key environment variable before running this command.
+Before running this command, ensure that you have set the necessary API key environment variable.
 The server will exit if the API key is missing.

 2.  **Start the frontend development server:**